52 Safe Family Activities for This Winter

 - Recycle bowling.
 Find recyclable items around your home like paper towel tubes and milk cartons.
 Set them up like bowling pins in a clear area, roll a tennis ball and see how many you can knock down.

 - Learn a new language.
 There are many online apps and programs you can get through local libraries to learn a new language.
 Italian?
 French?
 Japanese?
 Mandarin?
 Pick any language and have fun learning it.

 - Offer to walk a neighbor’s dog.
-Don’t have a puppy of your own?
+Do you not have a puppy of your own?
 No problem.
 Ask a friend or neighbor if you can borrow theirs for a little while!